embarklabs/embark/README.md

   ...
 ```

-Contracts addresses can be defined, If an address is defined the contract wouldn't be deployed but its defined address will be used instead.
+Contracts addresses can be defined.
+If an address is defined, Embark uses the defined address instead of deploying the contract.

 ```Json